Japan City Guides: Tokyo

 Sightseeing: Things to see and do in Tokyo

 Entertainment quarters of Roppongi, Shinjuku (Kabukicho) and cool youth scene in Shibuya.
-Sony Building in Ginza for the latest hi-tech.
+Sony Building in Ginza for the latest hi-tech, or Akihabara for hi-tech at cheaper prices, and with a big dollop of Japanese nerd culture.
 Tokyo Tower and environs for an interesting day and great views of the city.
 Ueno Park for relaxation, art and shopping.
 The Tokyo Metropolitan Building (Shinjuku) for high-rise views, Tsukiji fish market for morning sushi.
 Asakusa and the Yushima & Kanda district for a taste of old Edo.
 The home of Japanese sumo in Ryogoku in Sumida-ku.
 Tokyo National Stadium hosts many of Japan's major sporting events.
 Tokyo Disneyland for the kids.
 A select guide to What's On in Kyoto & Tokyo.

 For a full list of Tokyo temples and shrines, parks and areas of interest